orendain/DemeoMods/README.md

 - 7 max health.
 You are immune to Petrify and Slime damage
 - Critical damage increased by 2
 - Normal start cards plus The Leviathan and Barbaric Chainwhip
+- The Leviathan now Tangles enemies that it chains
 - Barbaric Chainwhip damage increased by 1
-- Launching any Lamp costs 0 Action Points
+- Grapple costs 0 Action Points
+- Grapple and Launching a Lamp can now be used in the same turn
-- A NEW reusable non-damaging Net card that costs 0 Action Points and can be reused every 3 rounds
+- A NEW non-damaging Net card that costs 0 Action Points and can be reused every 3 rounds
-- Critical hits regain 1 Action Point if not last action, gain 1 Magic Armor, and reduce Net cooldown by 1
+- Critical hits regain Grapple, reduce Net cooldown by 1, and gain 1 Magic Armor if not last action
 - Critical hits on the LAST action gain 6 Vargas, 2 Magic Armor, and a Spawn Random Lamp card
 - Having a Mark of Varga card puts you closer to the front in turn order